jharlow/www/src/posts/beware-broken-metaphors.md

 ### Bad metaphors speed up misunderstanding

-However, that acceleration can happen in either direction, both towards understanding and away from it.
+That acceleration can happen in either direction, both towards understanding and away from it.
 The difference is the quality of the metaphor, and how close the concepts contained within it map to whatever it's describing.
 But beyond misunderstanding the concept, a poor metaphor can also begin to infect related concepts.
 We have become predisposed to extrapolate the metaphor beyond its original use, leading us to view entire projects, organizations or even sectors through a fundamentally flawed lens.

 In particular, I see this happening in software engineering.
 Some metaphors are so deeply baked into our understanding of a sector that use them in our _job titles_.
 We have software _developers_ and software _architects_, accepting and propagating the metaphor of _construction_, despite the reality that building buildings and software are fundamentally incompatible processes.
 As a result, companies still "architect" software in siloed environments, passing it off to a "developer" when the design is ready, and delivered to an "owner" -- a model that results in glacially slow change in practice.